-To ensure that the site is suitable for its proposed use taking account of ground conditions and any risks arising from land contamination.
+To ensure that the site is suitable for its proposed use taking account of ground conditions and any risks arising from land contamination and to accord with Policy ENV2 of the Selby District Local Plan.

 7. Where remediation works are shown to be necessary, development (excluding demolition) shall not commence until a detailed remediation strategy has been be submitted to and approved by the Local Planning Authority.
 The remediation strategy must demonstrate how the site will be made suitable for its intended use and must include proposals for the verification of the remediation works.
 It is strongly recommended that the report is prepared by a suitably qualified and competent person.